Follow Italianism

 The 90-day rule remains in effect for non-EU citizens residing in a EU country and traveling to another European country for tourism.
 For example, a Brazilian resident in France will be able to visit Italy for a maximum of 90 days within a 180-day period.
 However, since the EES will only apply to the EU's external borders, it is not yet clear how this limitation will be enforced on internal travel.

 Residents and long-term visa holders are not subject to the EES.
-They will continue to use the manual check-in counters and present passport and residence permit.
+They will continue to use the manual control counters, presenting their passport and residence permit.

 The EES should not be confused with the ETIAS, a system that requires prior travel authorization to enter the EU.
 Both systems are part of the European Union's border security policy.